firebase/firebase-admin-node/CONTRIBUTING.md

 * `verifyReleaseTarball.sh` - Installs and validates the release tarballs created by `createReleaseTarball.sh`.
 * `gulpfile.js` - Defines the `gulp` tasks necessary for building release artifacts.
+* `package-lock.json` - A snapshot of the dependency tree for development and CI purposes.
 * `tslint.json` - TypeScript linting rules.
 * `tsconfig.json` - TypeScript configuration options.
 * `tsconfig-lint.json` - TypeScript configuration options for the linter.
 This simply widens